lexi-lambda/libsol/README.markdown

 * [libYAML](http://pyyaml.org/wiki/LibYAML) - a C YAML parser
 * [libuv](https://github.com/joyent/libuv) - a C event library, originally designed for use in Node.js

+If you're running Debian, you can get libYAML from the `lib-yaml-0-2` and `lib-yaml-dev` packages. libuv does not currently distribute packages, so it will need to be built from source (see the libuv readme).

 Building
 --------
 The libsol project can be built using [CMake](http://www.cmake.org/).
 It is